 The CCP Story

 The experience and outcomes were so inspiring, Kathy and Geoff made the commitment to test this practicum concept.
-Pat readily joined in the effort, along with others who lived in Seattle who had supported and participated in the pre-conference experience.
+Pat readily joined in the effort, along with others who lived in the greater Seattle area and had participated in the pre-conference experience.
 Those who came together—truly on a dark and stormy night in January of 1996—committed to serving as the steering committee for the Community Consulting Partnership and named themselves The Keepers of the Flame.
 The fundamental values of service and learning–for all involved, regardless of role–were declared.
 CCP was born.

-Our Consulting Project Cycle is sustained through the on-going commitment to service and learning of our Senior Consultants, all of whom are experienced OD consultants and advisors.
-These behind-the-scenes coaches assure the quality of the CCP experience for both our clients and our volunteers, and we’re extremely proud of them and their work:
+Our team consulting projects are sustained through the on-going commitment to service and learning of our consultant mentors, all of whom are experienced OD consultants and advisors.
+Their behind-the-scenes support of teams assures the quality of the CCP experience for both clients and volunteers.

 Keepers of the Flame